On flow disturbances caused by pressure taps in highly elastic flows around a microfluidic cylinder: Conclusions

+Contrarily, with the shear-thinning PEO8, lateral flow asymmetry was found on both channels.
+However, there was evidence of flow asymmetry far upstream of the cylinder, only near the WTI.
+Therefore, on the NTI channel, the lateral flow asymmetry found with PEO8 could indeed be due to the previously reported viscoelastic instability.

+Time-dependent flow was also observed at high Weissenberg numbers, evident from the fluctuations of the positioning of the forward stagnation point, seemingly connected with the vertical oscillations of the dividing streamline inside the upstream pressure tap intakes.
+As unsteady flow has been previously reported independently in viscoelastic flows past confined cylinders\citep{kenney2013,zhao2016,hopkins2022,haward2019,varchanis2020} and past cavities\citep{kim2000}, we cannot assertively conclude on the nature of our time-dependence.

+Nevertheless, the connection between the degree of lateral flow asymmetry around the cylinder and the penetration of the dividing streamline into the tap intake may further imply that the pressure tap may be causing the flow to ``trip'', perhaps even be provoking the flow asymmetry around the cylinder itself.
+Fluid elasticity\citep{haward2018,cochrane1981} and tap intake width seem to be key parameters for the magnitude of the flow perturbation.

+Pressure tap design and its influence on microfluidic elastic flows is still a relatively untouched subject, and, to the best of our knowledge, this work stands as the first study dedicated to the topic, despite merely scratching its surface.
+Including only the upstream pressure tap or removing them altogether from the microchannel, could shed some light on the tap's influence on the flow and the nature of the encountered lateral flow asymmetry.
+Moreover, conducting pressure measurements could grant additional information, not only on the transitions to steady asymmetric flow and the characteristics of the subsequent time-dependency, but also on the suitability of the pressure tap designs and the associated hole-pressure error.

-Pressure tap design and its influence on microfluidic elastic flows is still a relatively untouched subject and, to the best of our knowledge, this work stands as the first study dedicated to the topic.
-The small length-scale associated to microfluidics enhances the flow's viscoelastic characteristics making pressure measurements a task requiring careful considerations in order to avoid flow interference.
-This work shows that compromise between optimal pressure measurements and flow disturbance is achievable but requires further investigation and understanding of the viscoelastic microfluidic flow dynamics.
+The small length-scale associated with microfluidics enhances the flow's viscoelastic characteristics, making pressure measurements a task requiring careful consideration to avoid flow interference.
+A compromise between optimal pressure measurements and flow disturbance is achievable but requires further investigation and understanding of the viscoelastic flow dynamics.